Dvd-Znf/TorSandbox/README.md

 PS: WindowsSandbox TorSandbox\TorSanbox.wsb
 ```
 In the future i want to add a nice shortcut thing for it
-But for now you can right click and add your own shotcut to put in the start menu
+But for now you can right click and add your own shortcut to put in the start menu